 Homeopathic Arnica is sold in topical form as well as pellets to be taken by mouth.
-I typically use Arnica topically for sore muscles, but I use Arnica taken internally for any significant injuries.
-Taking Arnica by mouth leads to a much stronger healing response than just applying Arnica topically to specific areas.
+Although topical Arnica can work well for mild injuries, taking Arnica internally (by mouth) leads to a much stronger healing response than just applying Arnica topically to specific areas.

 Potencies and Dosing

 Disclaimer: I am not a doctor or licensed healthcare professional.
 I am a homeopathic practitioner whose services are considered complementary and alternative by the state of New Mexico.
-The uses of homeopathic remedies described herein are provided for educational use only.
+The uses of homeopathic remedies described herein are not intended to replace medical treatment and are provided for educational use only.